David H. Barlow: 1996–present

 In 1996, Barlow returned to Boston to serve as a professor of psychology and psychiatry at Boston University.
 He also took on the roles of Director of Clinical Training Programs and Director of the Center for Anxiety and Related Disorders.
 At Boston University, he continued updating and deepening his theories of the origins and nature of anxiety disorders.
 With his team at the Center for Anxiety and Related Disorders at Boston University, Barlow developed the Unified Protocol for transdiagnostic treatments of anxiety related disorders.
 He continues to conduct research on the efficacy and treatment mechanisms of the protocol and is working to enhance dissemination.

-In 2022, Barlow was interviewed about his research on changing sexual orientation and gender identity expression.
-He expressed deep regret for this work, but stated that he does not believe these articles could be retracted, saying that "[t]he only reason you can really retract a journal article, based on my understanding, and I've been an editor myself, is if you have some evidence that the data was manipulated or fabricated or false, and the science is wrong."
-He added "I don't think you can retract an article because times have changed, or you have a different view of it now and you don't like the conclusion. (individuals calling for a retraction of his research simply "don't like the conclusion") but denied that his science was "faulty".
-Barlow's response is consistent with publishing guidelines.
-The journal publisher subsequently refused retraction of these articles, for the same reasons that Barlow cited.
+In 2016 Barlow retired from active teaching but continued with an active program of research funded mostly by NIH focused for the most part on further developing and disseminating the unified protocol.
+In 2023 he turned over remaining NIH and foundation grants as well as the administration of the unified protocol research lab to his longtime associate Dr. Todd Farchione.
+He continues to lecture or participate in interviews, mostly on podcasts.